AngeloStavrow/angelostavrow.com/content/post/per-diaries-day-6.md

 tags: ["per", "per rewrite diary", "ios"]
 ---

+> This post is part of a series about rewriting my iOS app, [Per].
+Per is a price per unit comparison app with a bunch of neat convenience figures, but it hasn't been updated in years, so I'm rewriting it from scratch to eliminate a bunch of technical debt.
+Just because it's not an open-source app doesn't mean I can't share what I learn as I go!
+>
+> See the rest of the series [here].

 ## Building the UITableView in code

 If you try to simply add `var productTableView: UITableView = UITableView()` as a property and then set its `delegate` and `dataSource` as `self` without touching the other boilerplate methods, you'll crash the app with this error: